DT2730

 - SYNCHRONIZATION

-Firmware stored in the on-board Flash Memory and live rebootable by Web Interface
+Developed by CAEN, stored in the on-board FLASH memory, and live rebootable by Web Interface

 Scope Firmware Firmware for the waveform recording